fmcejudo/vizceral/USAGE.md

     See the License for the specific language governing permissions and limitations under the License.

-## objectHovered

-The `objectHovered` event is fired whenever on mouseover on a 'node' or 'connection' .
-`object.type` will be either 'node' or 'connection'.
-In case another 'node' or 'connection' is already in focus (because of click/highlight event), then this event won't be triggered.

-### Properties

--   `object` **[object][37]** The object that has been hovered,

 ## objectHighlighted

 The `objectHighlighted` event is fired whenever an object is highlighted.